 by the Czech ECD Platform

-The project aims to strengthen the advocacy and communication skills of the Czech Early Childhood Platform in preparation for national elections.
-By refining their messaging and framing around early childhood issues, this initiative will empower members to effectively engage decision-makers and the public with compelling, evidence-based arguments.
-Drawing on local experiences and successful policy change strategies, the project seeks to elevate early childhood development to a top political priority.
+The project aimed to strengthen the Czech Early Childhood Platform's advocacy and communication skills in preparation for national elections.
+By refining messaging and framing around early childhood issues, the initiative empowered members to engage decision-makers and the public with compelling, evidence-based arguments.

 CHILD WELFARE ROUNDTABLE IN BALASSAGYARMAT